-For some people with severe addictions, taking drugs can become more important than the need to eat or sleep.
-The urge to get and use the drug can fill every moment of a person's life.
-The addiction can replace all the things the person used to enjoy.
-Some people who are addicted may do almost anything—lying, stealing—to keep taking the drug.
+An addiction can take over your life.
+Taking drugs can become more important than the need to eat or sleep.
+Getting and using drugs can become all you think about.
+The addiction can replace all the things you used to enjoy.
+You might do almost anything to keep taking the drug, like steal or lie.

 - Drugs can change how the brain works.

-- These brain changes can last for a long time.
+- The brain changes can last for a long time.

-- They can cause problems with a person’s behavior like being moody, having memory loss, or even having trouble thinking and making decisions.
+- The changes can cause problems with a person’s behavior.
+People with a drug addiction might be moody, have memory loss, or even have trouble thinking and making decisions.